cloudfoundry/community/toc/elections/2022/Readme.md

 ## Voting Process

-The election will be conducted using a time-limited [Condorcet](https://civs.cs.cornell.edu/rp.html) ranking on [CIVS](http://civs.cs.cornell.edu/) using the Schulze method.
+The election will be conducted using [Elekto](https://elekto.dev/), a voting application hosted by the Cloud Native Computing Foundation.

-Voters will receive an email with a ballot link.
-Voters will have until the end of the election cycle to submit their ballot.
+Please review voting eligibility requirements [here](https://github.com/cloudfoundry/community/blob/main/toc/TOC.md).
+All eligible voters will be able to vote after authenticating with their GitHub login, once the election begins.

 ## Election Results